HardTimes2024/HardTimes/HardTimes_en.md

 Protocol in case you are not in the 30-kilometer zone, otherwise there will most likely be an evacuation.
 Many items are also suitable for chemical/biological contamination.

 1. As soon as they found out that there is an increased level of radiation in the city, warn relatives and friends, everyone immediately goes home.
-1.1 When outside, immediately protect your respiratory organs with a scarf.
+<br />1.1 When outside, immediately protect your respiratory organs with a scarf.
-1.2 When you get home, measure the radiation of your outer clothing and shoes; if it is above 0.30 µSv/h, place the clothing in a sealed trash bag.
+<br />1.2 When you get home, measure the radiation of your outer clothing and shoes; if it is above 0.30 µSv/h, place the clothing in a sealed trash bag.
-1.3 take a shower.
+<br />1.3 take a shower.

 2. Turn off the room ventilation system.
 3. Listen to the radio: should you take iodine?
 The closer to the epicenter, the faster you need to take it.
 It is better to take the tablet with clean food.